custom-components/pyscript/README.md

 ## Configuration

-* Go to the Integrations menu in the Home Assistant Configuration UI and add `Pyscript Python scripting` from there, or add `pyscript:` to `<config>/configuration.yaml`; pyscript has one optional configuration parameter that allows any python package to be imported if set, eg:
+* Go to the Integrations menu in the Home Assistant Configuration UI and add `Pyscript Python scripting` from there.
+Alternatively, add `pyscript:` to `<config>/configuration.yaml`; pyscript has two optional configuration parameters that allow any python package to be imported if set and to expose `hass` as a variable; both default to `false`:
     ```yaml
     pyscript:
       allow_all_imports: true
+      hass_is_global: true
     ```
 * Add files with a suffix of `.py` in the folder `<config>/pyscript`.
 * Restart HASS.